apache/fluo/docs/prod-fluo-setup.md

 Obtain a distribution
 ---------------------

-Before you can install Fluo, you will need to obtain a distribution tarball that works for your environment.
-Fluo distributions are built for specific releases of Hadoop and Accumulo.
-If you are using Accumulo 1.7.1 and Hadoop 2.6.3, you can download the [latest release][release].
-If you need a release for a different environment or one built from the master branch, follow these steps:
+Before you can install Fluo, you will need to obtain a distribution tarball.
+It is recommended that you download the [latest release][release].
+You can also build a distribution from the master branch by following these steps which create a tarball in `modules/distribution/target`:

-First, clone Fluo:

     git clone https://github.com/apache/incubator-fluo.git
     cd fluo/

-Optionally, check out a stable tag (if you don't want to build a release from master):

-    git checkout 1.0.0-beta-2

-Next, build a distribution for your environment.
-The tarball will be created in `modules/distribution/target`.

-    mvn package -Daccumulo.version=1.7.1 -Dhadoop.version=2.7.1
+    mvn package

 Install Fluo
 ------------